 When undertaking an assessment, it is important to note the assessment relates to the clearing of vegetation in a regional ecosystem that is associated with a watercourse or drainage feature.
 The purpose of this assessment benchmark is to ensure the clearing for the proposed development maintains the composition, structure and function of the regional ecosystem associated with the watercourse or drainage feature.
-Maintaining the composition, structure and function of the regional ecosystem associated with the watercourse or drainage feature ensures protection of bank stability, water quality, aquatic habitat and terrestrial habitat.
+Maintaining the composition, structure and function of the regional ecosystem associated with the watercourse or drainage feature.
+Maintaining the composition, structure and function of bank stability, water quality, aquatic habitat and terrestrial habitat.
 Information on regional ecosystems under the vegetation management framework are shown on the Vegetation Management Supporting Map.